-Doctor: Trump improving, but not ‘out of the woods’ yet
+Trump improving but not ‘out of the woods’ yet, doctor says

 He noted that in many cases, COVID-19 can become more dangerous as the body responds.
 “The first week of COVID, and in particular day seven to 10, are the most critical in determining the likely course of this illness,” he said.

 At the same time, the White House has been working to trace a flurry of new infections of close Trump aides and allies.
-Attention is focused in particular on last Saturday’s White House event introducing Trump’s Supreme Court nominee.
+Attention is focused in particular on the Sept.
+26 White House event introducing Trump’s Supreme Court nominee.
 That day, Trump gathered more than 150 people in the Rose Garden, where they mingled, hugged and shook hands — overwhelmingly without masks.
-There were also several indoor receptions, where Trump’s Supreme Court pick, Judge Amy Coney Barrett, her family, senators and others spent time in the close quarters of the White House, photographs show.
+There were also several indoor receptions, where Trump’s Supreme Court pick, Amy Coney Barrett, her family, senators and others spent time in the close quarters of the White House, photographs show.

-Among those who attended and have now tested positive: former New Jersey Gov. Chris Christie, White House counselor Kellyanne Conway, the president of the University of Notre Dame, and at least two Republican lawmakers — Utah Sen. Mike Lee and North Carolina Sen. Thom Tillis.
+Among those who attended and have now tested positive: former New Jersey Gov. Chris Christie, former White House counselor Kellyanne Conway, the president of the University of Notre Dame and at least two Republican lawmakers — Utah Sen. Mike Lee and North Carolina Sen. Thom Tillis.
 The president’s campaign manager, Bill Stepien, and the head of the Republican National Committee, Ronna McDaniel, have also tested positive, though they were not at the event.
 Another prominent Republican who has tested positive: Sen. Ron Johnson.
 R-Wis.

 One of the president’s personal assistants, Nick Luna, tested positive after having traveled with Trump several times recently, a White House official said Saturday night.
-The official wasn’t authorized to discuss the matter by name and requested anonymity.
+The official wasn’t authorized to discuss the matter by name and spoke on condition of anonymity.

-Colvin and Miller reported from Washington.
-Associated Press chief medical writer Marilynn Marchione in Milwaukee contributed to this report.
+Colvin reported from Washington.
+Peoples reported from New York.
+Associated Press chief medical writer Marilynn Marchione in Milwaukee and Associated Press writers Bill Barrow in Wilmington, Del., and Zeke Miller in Washington contributed to this report.